10-list Recoloring of Planar Graphs: Introduction

 Analogues of this paradigm have been applied to a broad range of structures including independent sets, dominating sets, solutions to 3-SAT, triangulations of a planar point set, and non-crossing spanning trees, to name a few.
 This general topic of study is called \emph{reconfiguration}, and we recommend to the interested reader the surveys~\cite{nishimura-survey} and~\cite{vdH-survey} and the introduction of~\cite{BKUV}.
 Perhaps the most widely studied area within reconfiguration is graph coloring, and that is our focus here.

-Cereceda conjectured that if a graph $G$ is $d$-degenerate and we fix $k\ge d+2$, then each $k$-coloring $\a$ of $G$ can be reconfigured to each other $k$-coloring $\b$ of $G$ with a recoloring sequence of length $O(|G|^2)$.
-This problem has attracted much interest and work, including some impressive partial results.
+Cereceda suggested~\cite[Conjecture~5.21]{cereceda-diss} that if a graph $G$ is $d$-degenerate and $k\ge d+2$, then each $k$-coloring $\a$ of $G$ can be reconfigured to each other $k$-coloring $\b$ of $G$ with a recoloring sequence of length $O(|G|^2)$.
+This problem has attracted much interest and work, including some impressive partial results~\cite{BH-poly-cereceda's,feghali-JCTB}.
 Nonetheless, the problem remains wide open, even in the case $d=2$.

 In this paper, we consider a list-coloring variant of this conjecture, and we make the lists large enough to guarantee a recoloring sequence with length $O(|G|)$.
 Specifically, we focus on graph classes $\mathcal{G}$ and sizes $k$ such that there exists a constant $C_{k,\mathcal{G}}$ satisfying the following: For every graph $G\in \mathcal{G}$ and every $k$-assignment $L$ and every two $L$-colorings $\alpha$ and $\beta$, there exists a recoloring sequence from $\a$ to $\b$ that recolors each vertex at most $C_{k,\mathcal{G}}$ times.
 Typically, we take $\mathcal{G}$ to be a hereditary class.
 To prove such a length bound of $O(|G|)$ by induction, we find a ``good subgraph'' $H$ in $G$, claim the result for the smaller graph $G-H$, by the induction hypothesis, and then show that we can extend the result to $G$ precisely because we chose $H$ to be ``good''.
 For these types of arguments, the following Extension Lemma is invaluable.